10 Fun Facts About London and Some of its Iconic Sites

 Tower Bridge famously opens and closes in the middle to let tall ships pass along the river Thames.
 In 1952, the bridge began to raise just as the number 78 bus was approaching the centre.
 The driver, Albert Gunter, made the decision to step on the accelerator and jumped the 6-feet gap.
 He broke his leg and twelve passengers suffered minor injuries in the process.
 The driver was given a £10 bonus as a reward!

-There are a series of underground tunnels joining Buckingham Palace with Clarence House and the Houses of Parliament.
+There are a series of underground tunnels that join Buckingham Palace with Clarence House and the Houses of Parliament.

 Buckingham Palace has a total of 188 bedrooms just for the staff.